 The celebrated ceilings of the Colonial Building are noteworthy for both their beauty and the story of their creation.
 They were painted in 1880 by the Polish fresco painter Alexander Pindikowski.
 He had come to Newfoundland to teach art in the community of Heart's Content, but on 10 March 1880 was arrested in the Temperance Coffee House in downtown St. John's for attempting to cash forged cheques.
 He was convicted of forgery and sentenced to 15 months in the penitentiary.

 The government knew of Pindikowski's artistic skill and asked him to paint the ceilings of the council chamber and the assembly room.
 In return for his fine work, Pindikowski's prison sentence was shortened by one month.
 The original frescos included nine different colours and an inlay of 200 books of gold leaf.
 Pindikowski's work was carefully restored in 1940 by the local painter Clem Murphy.
-Smoke and dust had to be removed from the ceilings and many of the colours had faded or disappeared and need to be re-stenciled.
+Smoke and dust had to be removed from the ceilings and many of the colours had faded or disappeared and needed to be re-stenciled.

 The Colonial Building has had a colourful past.
 In 1850, Newfoundland's first bank robbery took place inside its walls.
 On the night of November 30, two men broke into its basement, where the Newfoundland Savings Bank was located, and stole £413.
 The Royal Gazette reported on December 3 that "the robbers entered the office by a window which they forced open, and removed an iron chest containing the money to a lower apartment where the chest was broken open, and the above sum abstracted therefrom."
 Two men, James Kavanagh and Michael Whelan, were convicted of the crime in March 1851, but only £270 of the stolen money was recovered.